 There is a lot to love about California; however, state taxes are not high up on this list.
 According to the Tax Foundation, the personal income tax is ranked as the sixth highest in the United States.
 Put simply, it is in your best interest to file your California state tax forms correctly, and obtain your tax return.
 Let’s take a look at which forms to fill out, and how to effectively complete the California tax return process.

-Which California tax form should I file?
+Which California tax forms should I file?

 Form 540 and Form 540 2EZ